 12.3.1 the Publisher will immediately cease use of the Service, remove all instances of the Skimlinks Tools from the Publisher’s website(s), and promptly return to Skimlinks, or at Skimlinks’ written request, destroy, any and all of its intellectual property rights, information and/or materials in the Publisher’s possession; and

-12.3.2 except where (i) the Agreement is terminated by Skimlinks under clause 12.2 (in which case the Publisher forfeits all rights to receive any further payments) or (ii) the Publisher Revenue accrued (less any Chargebacks) is less than the Minimum Threshold, Skimlinks shall pay the Publisher the Publisher Revenue accrued (less any Chargebacks and pending payments from Merchants, Advertisers and/or Affiliate Networks) not later than the date falling three (3) months after the date of termination.
+12.3.2 except where (i) the Agreement is terminated by Skimlinks under clause 12.2 (in which case the Publisher forfeits all rights to receive any further payments) or (ii) the Publisher Revenue accrued (less any Chargebacks) is less than the Minimum Threshold, Skimlinks shall pay the Publisher the Publisher Revenue accrued (less any Chargebacks and pending payments from Merchants, Advertisers, Affiliate Networks and/or Monetisation Partners) not later than the date falling three (3) months after the date of termination.

 13.1 All intellectual property rights subsisting in, relating to or arising out of the Service (or any part thereof) shall at all times be owned by and vest in Skimlinks, including all developments or enhancements to the Service (or any part thereof).
 Subject to clause 13.2, the Publisher agrees that the Agreement does not transfer or grant any right, title or interest in Skimlinks’ intellectual property rights in the Service (or any part thereof) to the Publisher.